LoayHalawani/Caesar-Cipher/README.md

 This implementation takes a letter instead of an integer as key.
 A key of "A" or "a" indicates a shift value of 0..., and a key of "Z" or "z" indicates a shift value of 25 respectively.
 Numbers, special characters, and spaces are kept as is after encryption or decryption.

 # Prerequisites
-- Java/JDK 21 or above
+- The latest version of Java/JDK
-- The javac compiler
+- The latest version of the Java Compiler (JAVAC)
 - Any text editor

 # Compiling & Executing